odoh-tc/learning_management_system/illustration.md

 - `url`: URL for student-submitted content (e.g., assignment submissions).
 - `feedback`: Feedback from the teacher.
 - `grade`: Grade awarded by the teacher.
+- `optional`: Boolean indicating if the content block is optional for the student.
+This field is particularly relevant for students who have already completed the course; new content blocks added after course completion will be marked as optional for these students, allowing them to engage with the material without affecting their completion status.

 ### Relationships